 Species: The Summer Tanager (Piranga rubra) is seen across the southern regions of the USA.
-The beautiful male is recognized by its completely red body, and the only bird species in North America as such.
-Their diet, like most tanagers, consist of bees and other types of insects, sometimes seen at birdfeeders, attracted by fruits and /or a fatty suet.
+The beautiful male is recognized by its completely red body and is the only bird species in North America as such.
+Their diet, like most tanagers, consist of bees and other types of insects, sometimes seen at birdfeeders, attracted by fruits and/or a fatty suet.

-Distinctions: Sexually dimorphic, the male has a completely brilliant red body, retaining its red plumage throughout the whole year.
-The male tanager has a large yellow bill, perfectly adapted for capturing and eating bees, wasp and hornets.
-The Summer Tanager has no crest, and a brighter red plumage, which separates it from the Northern Cardinal.
-The female has a light olive coloured mantle, with a light coloured yellow breast.
+Distinctions: Sexually dimorphic, the male has a completely brilliant red body, retaining its red plumage throughout the year.
+The male tanager has a large yellow bill, perfectly adapted for capturing and eating bees, wasps and hornets.
+The Summer Tanager has no crest, and a brighter red plumage which separates it from the Northern Cardinal.
+The female has a light olive-coloured mantle, with a light coloured yellow breast.
 As in most cases, the juvenile is similar to the female's plumage in its first year.

-Voice: Repeated three to seven notes lyrics, call consist of three notes, easily recognizable, once seen and heard.
+Voice: Repeated three to seven notes lyrics, call consists of three notes, easily recognizable once seen and heard.

 Nesting: Three to four blueish-green coloured eggs, with brown speckles, one brood per year.
-Builds its cup shaped nest in trees, either a deciduous or mixed forest.
+Builds its cup-shaped nest in deciduous trees or mixed forest.

 |B L||W W||W||Family||Latin Name|